pradel/create-react-app-swc/README.md

 ## Configuration

+If your project contains a `.swcrc` file, it will be used by the `swc` loader configuration.
+Take a look at https://swc.rs/docs/configuring-swc#jsc to see the list of available options.

-You can configure the options of the plugin by passing an `options` object.
+You can also configure the options of the plugin by passing an `options` object.

-- `swcLoaderOptions`: customise the options passed down to the swc loader.
+- `swcLoaderOptions`: customise the options passed down to the `swc` loader. _Note: This will be used only by webpack_

 For example add this configuration to your `craco.config.js` configuration file: